DannyRyman19/CamoTracker/index.md

 Store your player level, weapon levels, and camo progression all in this handy app.
 No adverts 100% free.
 Support for new weapons added in-game in the future.

 The Call of Duty franchise is a trademark of Activision Publishing, Inc. All other trademarks and trade names are property of their respective owners.
 All In-Game Images are the sole Property of Activision, Treyarch, Raven Software, or their respective owners.
-Any and All such Content is used for educational purposes only!

-## Where can I download the App?
-The app will be available on the App Store and Google Play Store.

-## I have an issue / want to provide feedback
+Any and All such Content is used for educational purposes ## I have an issue / want to provide feedback
 If you have any issues, questions, or just want to provide some feedback, please contact me: <support@camotracker.djr.li>